-Henry Pole, 1st Baron Montague, had written a letter not so long before saying that the king would “be out of his wits one day … for when he came into his chamber he would look angrily, and after fall to fighting”.
-The angry gaze turned to Henry Pole and their mutual cousins in November of 1539, and a few short weeks later they were all beheaded on his monarch’s behest.
+God knows the king was by now mentally unstable, either from McLeod Syndrome or chronic traumatic encephalopathy (CTE).
+Not long before Courtenay’s arrest and death another of his cousins, Henry Pole, 1st Baron Montagu, wrote a letter warning that the king would “be out of his wits one day … for when he came into his chamber he would look angrily, and after fall to fighting”.
+The monarch’s angry gaze turned on his maternal cousins in November of 1538, and a few short weeks later they were all dead, starting with Baron Montagu himself.

-It is likely that Henry’s growing paranoia could not allow men to live if he perceived them as threats to Prince Edward’s inheritance.
-There may, however, have been other more rational reasons for their deaths.
-Many historians believe that the possibility of a foreign invasion influenced his decision-making.
+Then again, the king may have thought he had good reason to murder his cousin even without Cromwell’s poisonous whispers.
+King Henry was in mortal dread of the possibility of a foreign invasion.
 The king’s biggest enemies, France and the Holy Roman Empire, had formed an alliance.
-The French king and the Imperial emperor were loyal to Catholicism, and Henry knew there was a chance they would invade England and give the throne to his eldest daughter Mary, who remained a zealous adherent to the old faith.
+The French king and the Imperial emperor were loyal to Catholicism, and Henry knew there was a chance they would invade England and give the throne to his eldest daughter, Princess Mary Tudor, who remained a zealous adherent to the old faith.
 Moreover, France was closely allied with Scotland and the Scots would have gladly allowed the French to amass troops along the Scottish-English border.
-There was therefore a very real possibility that England would be invaded on multiple fronts: by a Franco-Scots alliance from the north and by the armies of Charles V from the south.
-Henry’s kingdom would be “but a morsel amongst these choppers”, and would be eaten up accordingly (Scarisbrick, 1970:362).
+There was therefore a very real chance that England could be invaded on multiple fronts by a Franco-Scots alliance from the north and by the armies of Charles V from the south.
+Henry’s kingdom would been chewed up between these foreign jaws.
 England needed clear leadership and a clear succession.
-Was the king displaying mental instability when he executed so many of his kinsmen?
-Or was he just securing his throne for his infant heir?
+Was the king displaying mental instability when he executed alternative heirs?
+Or was he acting rationally to secure his throne for his son?

-Edward Courtney, the young second cousin who survived, was released by Queen Mary I in 1553 in 1553, but he was never “okay” again after spending fifteen years in the Tower.
-He became Earl of Devon under Mary, but unlike his queen Edward had no desire to see England become Catholic again.
-He was exiled to Venice in 1555, where his fellow Protestant sympathizers tried to arrange a secret marriage between him and Mary’s younger half-sister Elizabeth.
-Sadly, Courtney died in 1556 in Padua before he could wed anyone and produce heirs.
-Rumor had it that Mary or Catholics loyal to her had him poisoned.
+Sadly, Edward Courtenay was never “okay” again after having spent his youth in the Tower in constant fear for his life.
+He became Earl of Devon under Mary, but unlike his queen the new earl was Protestant and had no desire to see England become Catholic again.
+When Mary realised this the Earl of Devon was exiled to Venice in 1555, where his fellow Protestant sympathizers tried to arrange a secret marriage between him and his cousin, Princess Elizabeth, but Courtney died in 1556 in Padua before he could wed anyone and produce heirs.
+Rumour had it that Mary or Catholics loyal to her had him poisoned.